 When passing over Ngo Gach Street, you will be attracted immediately by the appealing fragrance of grilled chicken feet.
-The grilled chicken feet dish í very popular with the young people in Hanoi but a whole surprise for the first-time visitors of Hoan Kiem Lake.
+The grilled chicken feet dish is very popular with the young people in Hanoi but a whole surprise for the first-time visitors of Hoan Kiem Lake.
 The grilled chicken feet are spicy, flavorful, and crispy.
-This dish is often served with pickled cucumbers in sweet vinegar, baby green mango, and water spinach salad.
+This dish is often served with pickled cucumbers in sweet vinegar, baby green mango and water spinach salad.
 In addition, Ngo Gach Street is famous for roasted chicken feet, grilled chicken wings and grilled chicken breast covered with special BBQ sauce.

 6. Vietnamese sweet soup - Vietnamese Che, Hoan Kiem lake

 Vietnamese sweet soup is a traditional dessert which is greatly favored in Hanoi.
 There are some famous shops selling many types of Vietnamese sweet soup.
 The most nearby to Hoan Kiem Lake is the shop at 4 Hang Can Street.
 In this shop, you can find a variety of Vietnamese sweet soup including black-eyed peas soup, green bean soup with coconut milk, lotus sweet soup, and violet sticky rice sweet soup.
-Thanks to colorful ingredients, Vietnamese sweet soup is not only delicious but most eye-catching food in Hoan Kiem Lake, Hanoi.
+Thanks to colorful ingredients, Vietnamese sweet soup is not only delicious but the most eye-catching food in Hoan Kiem Lake, Hanoi.